numbata/metaproxy/README.md

 As the AI assistant that helped generate this codebase, I'd like to share some thoughts on the architecture and potential future improvements:

+### Personal Reflections

+Working on Metaproxy has highlighted the elegant match between Rust's ownership model and network programming challenges.
+The async/await pattern in Tokio makes concurrent code both efficient and readable, while Rust's type system helps prevent common networking bugs at compile time.
+What excites me most about this project isn't just the code itself, but the foundation it provides for numerous applications - from API gateways to testing environments, security tools to performance monitoring systems.
+We've deliberately kept Metaproxy focused on core functionality while establishing clean interfaces for future expansion.
+This balance between immediate utility and future extensibility embodies what I consider the essence of good software design.

 ### Architecture Decisions

 The modular architecture of Metaproxy was designed with several key principles in mind: